-Good oral hygiene is important for prevention.
+Good oral hygiene is important for preventing gingivitis and periodontitis.

-The main signs of are red, swollen and bleeding gums.
+The main signs of gingivitis are red, swollen and bleeding gums.
 The gums bleed when you clean your teeth, and sometimes for no obvious reason too.
 Gingivitis generally doesn’t cause any pain or other symptoms, so it remains undetected for quite some time.

 Periodontitis often doesn’t cause any symptoms either until it has become advanced.
 As well as red and bleeding gums, it can also lead to sensitive teeth and receding gums (“long teeth”), sore gums and bad breath.
 If the gums are inflamed, they may start pulling away from the neck of the tooth.
 This causes gaps to form between the teeth and the gums, known as gum pockets (or periodontal pockets).
-At a more advanced stage, can cause teeth to shift position, start wobbling or hurt when you chew.
+At a more advanced stage, periodontitis can cause teeth to shift position, start wobbling or hurt when you chew.

 The most common cause of inflamed gums is plaque.
-Plaque is a thin film that is mainly made up of and is hardly visible at first.
+Plaque is a thin film that is mainly made up of bacteria and is hardly visible at first.
 It is mainly found where the tooth and gum meet, and may feel a bit “furry” when you run your tongue over it.
-The in the plaque “eat” sugars in food in your mouth, and their waste products can cause the gums to become inflamed and swollen.
+The bacteria in the plaque “eat” sugars in food in your mouth, and their waste products can cause the gums to become inflamed and swollen.
 You can get rid of plaque by cleaning your teeth properly.
-In other words, good oral hygiene can reduce the risk of and .
+In other words, good oral hygiene can reduce the risk of gingivitis and periodontitis.

 Some people are generally more prone to gum disease, too.
 Certain medications might cause the gum to get bigger, making it harder to clean the teeth properly and increasing the risk of gum disease.
 Examples include medications that suppress the immune system and medications for cardiovascular (heart and blood vessel) disease.

 Bacteria and tartar in the gum pockets can cause further inflammations.
-In , the attacks the soft tissue and bone that supports the teeth and keeps them in place.
+In periodontitis, the inflammation attacks the soft tissue and bone that supports the teeth and keeps them in place.
 If it gets worse, it may also attack and break down the jawbone around the teeth.
 This can expose a part of the roots of the teeth.
 Over time, the teeth may become loose, making it harder or painful to chew.
 If that happens, they might have to be removed.

 One way to detect gum disease is by having a dental check-up.
 In Germany, statutory health insurances cover the costs of general dental check-ups twice a year, where the dentist inspects the teeth and gums.

-The insurers also pay for a test for (called periodontal and recording) once every two years.
+The insurers also pay for a screening test for periodontitis (called periodontal screening and recording) once every two years.
 Here your mouth is checked tooth by tooth for possible gum pockets using a special instrument called a periodontal probe.
 The dentist also looks for signs of bleeding, tartar (calculus), receding gums, and loose teeth.

-If plaque is not removed, the gums can become inflamed within just a few days.
+If bacterial plaque is not removed, the gums can become inflamed within just a few days.
 And plaque can harden and develop into tartar.

 Although plaque forms very quickly, you can easily remove it by cleaning your teeth regularly and thoroughly – using an interdental brush or dental floss too.
 A dentist or dental hygienist can show children and teenagers how to clean their teeth properly.
-German statutory health insurers cover the costs of this patient education in young people under the age of 18.
+German statutory health insurers cover the costs of this patient education for young people under the age of 18.